McShelby/hugo-theme-relearn/exampleSite/content/basics/installation/_index.en.md

 Alternatively, you can [download the theme as .zip](https://github.com/McShelby/hugo-theme-relearn/archive/main.zip) file and extract it in the `themes` directory

+### From Git

+If you install the theme from your git repository or GitHub, you have several options.

+If you use the `head` of the `main` branch, you are using the development version.
+Usually it is fully functional but can break from time to time.
+We try to fix newly introduced bugs in this version as soon as possible.

+Additionally you can checkout one of the tagged versions.
+These tagged versions correspond to an official [releases from the GitHub repository](https://github.com/McShelby/hugo-theme-relearn/releases).

+Besides the usual version tags (eg `1.2.3`) there are also tags for the main version (eg. `1.2.x`), major version (eg. `1.x`) and the latest (just `x`) released version making it easier for you to pin the theme to a certain version.

 ## Basic configuration

 When building the website, you can set a theme by using `--theme` option.
 However, we suggest you modify the configuration file (`config.toml`) and set the theme as the default.
 You can also add the `[outputs]` section to enable the search functionality.